JanDW/wildpeaches/src/_content/posts/2021-11-17-curve-fitting-with-julia.md

 ---
-title: Curve fitting with Julia
+title: Curve Fitting with Julia
-subtitle: Why oil production may not follow a Gaussian function
+subtitle: Why Oil Production May Not Follow a Gaussian Function
 author: John Peach
 lede:
 hero: